New Horizon Center for Autism has opened so many doors for my son !" - Teresa

 That is our goal for him and other students that come to New Horizon.
 We want them to have a place to come to enjoy themselves, feel accepted, to get extra practice on skills, and to make friends.

 As our son has progressed we have met many families with children on the spectrum and have discovered that they too face these same challenges.
 So several families got together and decided to develop New Horizon Center for Autism.

 New Horizon Center for Autism was developed to provide a seamless one-stop therapeutic center offering social & life skills training, tutoring, and summer camps for students ages 9-22.
 We also act as a referral point to other programs if the student has needs that are different from those provided at New Horizon.

 As our life has changed, my husband and I transitioned from our careers in finance and restaurant ownership to educators.
 Today, we teach, tutor, and provide social skills training to persons with Autism Spectrum and other differences.
 We speak about Autism at conferences, schools, and community events.

 As we transitioned to the occupation of educators, we sought to to understand and to equip ourselves to provide excellence in our instruction and programming to that end we have acquired advanced degrees in special education.

-All other staff that provides direct teaching support and instruction has a Bachelors Degree at minimum and at least 3 years of experience interacting with students on the Autism Spectrum.
-Thomas is pursuing a Masters in Education/History.
+All other staff that provides direct teaching support and instruction has a Bachelors Degree at minimum and at least 5 years of experience interacting with students on the Autism Spectrum.

 Even with all of the formal education, we realize that we have just began to learn the intricacies of Autism.
 Each day our son, our students, our colleagues, and research help to expand our knowledge of this vast area of Autism.
 We are definitely enjoying the journey and invite you too to enjoy it wit us.